OnyxABC/hello-world/README.md

 # hello-world

 I'm Onyinyechi, nickname Onyx, from Nigeria.
-I'm really facinated with every IT and can't wait to become a great software developer.
+I'm really facinated with everything IT and can't wait to become a great software developer.